 In our painting example, variables might include the different types painting classes such as oil paintings, pointillism and watercolor.
 Customer experience would be another variable to consider if I am offering novice and advanced classes.

 Using our example above, think about your painting audience.
 Are novice or experienced painters more likely to signup up for the painting class?
-If level of experience is a factor, you better ask some preliminary questions up front so you understand who is using and who is satisfied with your service.
+Asking some demographic questions will help you determine who your target audience is.

 Get the whole picture.
 Not only do you need to gauge your customer’s response so you know how to act, but you need to get the details.
 Ask WHY they answered the way they did.
 This is where qualitative questions come into play.